Audits are everywhere for the modern CISO or compliance officer.

 You’ll also have a better ability to collect evidence, track remediation, and measure improvements in your security regime.
 That paves the way for better reporting of your security posture, which is crucial to have productive conversations with your board, auditors, business partners, and other stakeholders.

-Manual Approaches Aren’t Scalable
+Manual Approaches to Audits Aren’t Scalable

 As the business environment becomes ever more regulated, the ability to pass an audit quickly and efficiently will only increase.
 More regulations will include audit requirements; more customers will demand that you pass an audit before starting a business relationship.
 Compliance officers will inevitably reach a point where manual approaches to all those audit demands are no longer feasible.